bsl546/energym/docs/sources/install_full.rst

 The full installation should be used only by contributors willing to add and develop new buildings models.

-Two containers are provided, one with OpenModelica, one with the latest free version of JModelica (2.14).
+Two containers are provided, one with OpenModelica, one with the latest opensource version of JModelica (2.14).
 Supported platforms are Linux (Ubuntu) and Windows 10.

 **Important note**: Users willing only to compile Energyplus files can skip the installation steps 1 and 4.
 Users willing only to compile Modelica files can skip steps 2,3,5,6.